inmyth/bot-plan/README.md

 - Think of other possibilities : offline browser app, PWA, etc

 ### Bot core
-- trade starts from own last data.
+- [x]trade starts from own last data.
     - Do, add API call for own last trade
-- create "good enough" price level comparison
-- use it to reseed orders
+- ~~create "good enough" price level comparison, use it to reseed orders~~
+- bot needs two modes: startWhenOrderbookEmpty (lastTrade, lastOwn), startWhenOrderbookNotEmpty (clear, keep)
+- ~~if bot starts when orderbook not empty, fetch the last trades from the server and and match the orders with runtime's orders from the bot's shutdown time.
+The one that is missing is countered.~~
+- do getOrderInfo on all orders on the memory.
 - list requirements for config
     - Need to create a config scrap repo for brainstorming